2018 Nav-X Challenge @ Big Basin

 The map was produced by the Bay Area Orienteering Club.
 Its scale is 1:10,000, meaning that 1 cm on the map is 100 m in the terrain.
 The contour interval (elevation between two contour lines) is 6 m (~20 ft).
 It has rather poor quality with respect to Orienteering standards.
 However, roads, trails, paths, streams, pole lines, major topographic features and large areas of dense vegetation are mapped well and you may rely on them.
 The course for this event is planned such that you may navigate using only these reliable features.
 Do not rely on minor topographic features, fallen trees, small green patches and other details.

-Terrain is often steep: the steepest slopes are difficult to cross in any direction.
-Because of fallen trees, branches and twigs, the forest is often difficult to run, even if it is mapped as runnable (white).
+Terrain can be steep: the steepest slopes are difficult to cross in any direction.
+The forest is walkable off-trail, but can be difficult to run because of fallen trees, branches, or steepness, even where it is mapped as runnable (white)..
 Long major reentrants and canyon floors with streams are usually very difficult to run, unless there are mapped trails or paths.
 The largest streams may be difficult to cross, unless there are mapped bridges.
 Check the stream next to the assembly area.
 The majority of controls are close to trails, paths and roads, which often are sensible route choices even for seasoned orienteers.

 Courses & Divisions